 He has authored numerous articles regarding eminent domain and property rights matters, as well as ad valorem tax valuation issues for peer publications, trade journals and other professional publications.
 He has also made presentations before a variety of professional organizations including the judiciary, legal conferences and trade groups.

 Mr. Gaylord is a member of The Florida Bar, the Hillsborough County Bar Association, and the International Council of Shopping Centers (ICSC).
-Furthermore, Mr. Gaylord is currently serving as co-chair of the Eminent Domain Section of the Hillsborough County Bar Association.
+Furthermore, Mr. Gaylord is currently serving as Chair of the Eminent Domain Committee of the Florida Bar for 2020-2021.

 - John B. Stetson University College of Law, J.D., 2007